-Miao Fuyou Xiong Yan Wang Xingfu Moaman Badawy
+Miao Fuyou, Xiong Yan, Wang Xingfu, and Moaman Badawy

-Abstract- A basic (t,n)-secret sharing (SS) scheme allows a secret s to be divided into n shares and shared among n shareholders.
+Abstract-A basic (t,n)-secret sharing (SS) scheme allows a secret s to be divided into n shares and shared among n shareholders.
 In the scheme, any t or more than t shareholders can recover the secret while fewer than t shareholders cannot obtain the secret s.
 But an adversary without any valid share may obtain the secret if there are over t participants in the secret reconstruction.
-To address this type of attack, 1) we first introduce the notion of Randomized Component (RC), which binds a share with all participants and protects the share from being exposed to outside without any computational assumption; at the same time, RCs can be used to reconstruct the secret.
-2) As one of the applications of RCs, a (t,m,n)-Group Oriented SS scheme is proposed to cope with the attack in basic (t,n)-SSs, in which once m $(m \ge t)$ participants form a tightly couple group by generating RCs, the secret can be recovered only if all m RCs are correct, which requires each participant to have a valid share in advance.
+To address this type of attack, we first introduce the notion of randomized component (RC), which binds a share with all participants and protects the share from being exposed to outside without any computational assumption; at the same time, RCs can be used to reconstruct the secret.
+As one of the applications of RCs, a (t,m,n)-group oriented SS scheme is proposed to cope with the attack in basic (t,n)-SSs, in which once m ($m \ge t$) participants form a tightly couple group by generating RCs, the secret can be recovered only if all m RCs are correct, which requires each participant to have a valid share in advance.
 Moreover, the scheme can secure the secret without any user authentication or share verification.
-Analyses show the proposed (t.m.n)-Group Oriented SS is asymptotically perfect and unconditionally secure.
-RCs can also be applied to build other schemes in a simple way, such as multi-secret sharing, group authentication and so on.
+Analyses show the proposed (t,m,n)-group oriented SS is asymptotically perfect and unconditionally secure.
+RCs can also be applied to build other schemes in a simple way, such as multi-SS, group authentication, and so on.